 This is a carousel with zoom.
 Use the thumbnails to navigate, or jump to a slide.
 Use the zoom button to zoom into a image.

-Full of deliciously ripe and brambly fruit, this Languedoc blend of grenache, carignan and a little merlot consistently hits the sweet spots for flavour, price and quality.
+Full of deliciously ripe and brambly fruit, this blend of grenache noir (70%) and merlot (30%) consistently hits the sweet spots for flavour, price and quality.

 Price: £6.95 Bottle